danielkvist/botio/README.md

 Examples:
-botio server --database ./data/commands.db --collection commands --http :9090 --key mysupersecretkey botio telegram --token <telegram-token> --url :9090 --key mysupersecretkey botio print --command start --url :9090 --key mysupersecretkey
+botio server --database ./data/commands.db --collection commands --http :9090 --key mysupersecretkey botio bot --platform telegram --token <telegram-token> --url :9090 --key mysupersecretkey botio print --command start --url :9090 --key mysupersecretkey

 Available Commands:
-  add         Adds a new command delete      Deletes the specified command discord     Initializes a Discord bot help        Help about any command list        Prints a list with all the commands print       Prints the specified command and his response server      Starts a server to manage the commands with simple HTTP methods. telegram    Initializes a Telegram bot update      Updates an existing command (or adds it if not exists)
+  add         Adds a new command bot         Initializes a bot for a supported platform (telegram and discord for the moment) delete      Deletes the specified command help        Help about any command list        Prints a list with all the commands print       Prints the specified command and his response server      Starts a server to manage the commands with simple HTTP methods. update      Updates an existing command (or adds it if not exists)

 Flags: